The Shannaghe Fellowship in Care

 You must be 18.
 Please don't apply if you're a current student or have been a student of the

-judge, Steve Langan, within the last year.
+judge, Michele Morano, within the last year.

 Judging